-'Your Guide to Eco Landscaping' is intended to guide you towards best-practice landscape design and materials for all other landscaping on their lots, including backyard and side access areas.
+Your Guide to Eco Landscaping' is intended to guide you towards best-practice landscape design and materials for all other landscaping on their lots, including backyard and side access areas.

-As well as providing aesthetic value, your garden will act as a buffer to the street and your neighbours, provides shade where possible and shelter and be an extension of your home while creating habitat for native
+As well as providing aesthetic value, your garden will act as a buffer to the street and your neighbours, provides shade and shelter and be an extension of your home while creating habitat for birds and small animals.